atmgrupomaggioli/docshub/README.md

 ## 🤝 Contributing

-> [!TIP]
-> If you experience any bugs or problems, please [create a new issue](https://github.com/atmgrupomaggioli/docshub/issues/new/choose) or [contribute using source code](https://docshub.vercel.app/docshub-source#getting-started) and submit a pull request.
+If you find any bugs or have a new idea, please [create a new issue](https://github.com/atmgrupomaggioli/docshub/issues/new/choose) or [contribute using source code](https://docshub.vercel.app/docshub-source#getting-started) and submit a pull request.

 Thank you for helping us improve! 😊